exonum/exonum-doc/src/get-started/java-binding.md

 - [SDK](https://exonum.com/doc/api/java-binding/0.9.0-rc2/index.html) for
   service development as a number of Java libraries.
-- Exonum Java Application - a precompiled Exonum node with built-in support for running Java services.
+- Exonum Java Application — an Exonum node with built-in support for running Java services.

 ## Installation